sugarlabs/musicblocks-v4/src/models/artboard/README.md

 ## Turtle.ts

-Responsible for creating a turtle and each turtle is identified with their own unique id.
-Each instance of `artBoardTurtle.tsx` calls Turtle with the id, the initial position and the initial angle of the turtle.
+Responsible for creating a turtle; each turtle is identified with an unique id.
+Each instance of `artBoardTurtle.tsx` calls Turtle with an id, the initial x-y position, and the initial angle of rotation.

 | Parameter   | Type                   | Description                                                                               |
 | ----------- | ---------------------- | ----------------------------------------------------------------------------------------- |